AtticanWing/EcoPlanner/README.md

 # EcoPlanner
-ECE297 Graphical Information Systems (GIS) Software Design Project

-Navigation GIS developed with C++ and Git optimized with A* algorithm routing built off of OpenStreetMap (OSM) Database APIs, with intuitive GUI rendered through GTK and EZGL
+EcoPlanner is my team's ECE297 Graphical Information Systems (GIS) Software Design Project, named so due to our focus on creating a user-friendly platform for environmentally conscious commuters.
+Developed with C++ and Git, our navigational GIS is optimized with A* algorithm routing built off of OpenStreetMap (OSM) Database APIs, with intuitive, universal GUI rendered through the GTK and EZGL graphics libraries.

+## Overview:
 ![image](https://github.com/AtticanWing/EcoPlanner/assets/55766983/05dca64e-bc5f-42fc-a4f4-972a11c3094a)

+## Path Finding Algorithm:
-A* Algorithm is used to find the most optimal path between 2 intersections, which can be selected with either the mouse or the search bars.
+We implemented the A* Algorithm to find the most optimal path between 2 intersections, which can be selected with either the mouse or the search bars.

 The route is then drawn on the map and a path directions window will open and stay on top of the map:
 ![Screenshot (25)](https://github.com/AtticanWing/EcoPlanner/assets/55766983/68460f11-1ff2-4b56-a1df-bc24bb835255)